Mediation: An Alternative to Heading to Court

 Use these links to jump to different sections:

 Words matter.
-What we say to one another can build to states of fiery anger, and the situation soon becomes unmanageable.
-Figuring out divorce, death and parenting issues can draw up the most venomous of emotions from even the most placid of people.
+What we say to one another can provoke anger, and the situation can soon become unmanageable.
+Figuring out divorce, end-of-life, or parenting issues can draw up the most intense emotions from even the most placid of people.

 This is where mediators come in—skilled professionals in collaborative law.